PaulTran47/paultran47.github.io/css/README.md

 website.
 All critical CSS from this sheet is inlined in the heads of each individual page.
 Non-critical CSS can be found exclusively here (critical CSS is also in this sheet for redundancy's sake).

+remedy.css and reset.css are inlined in the head tags to ensure they are loaded in the correct order. style.css is lazy-loaded without using inline scripts.

 ---